-Serbia: The electricity market in Serbia, the monopoly is only formally brokenThe monopoly is only formally broken23.
-January 2018. / News Serbia Energy
+Serbia: The electricity market in Serbia, the monopoly is only formally brokenThe monopoly is only formally broken, News Serbia Energy

 Electricity market in Serbia has been liberalized for three years, but Electric Power Company of Serbia (EPS) continues to cover its most significant part.
 The issue of EPS’s factual monopoly was re-launched at the end of last year after the inscription on the decision of the authorities in the two cities of Serbia, Kraljevo and Valjevo to buy public lighting from Croatia.

 This is, however, a small part of the electricity transactions in a country where EPS holds 98% of the market.
 When it comes to households supply, this largest public company in Serbia covers complete supply.